tpg/attache-docs/docs/reference/servers.md

 ## Custom paths

 Attaché is quite opinionated about how the directory structure on the server should appear.
 However, there is some flexibility in how the directories and files are named.
-And you can configure this on a per-server basis by added a `paths` object to a server configuration.
+You can configure this on a per-server basis by adding a `paths` object.
 The `attache init` command already does this when creating a new configuration file.
 The `paths` object is not required and a the defaults will be used.

 ```json{6-11}
 {